ankeesler/anwork/doc/FEATURE.md

     "set-running" $finished
   which would set all of the tasks that are finished as running.
 - We need to add a version number to every package!
 And a version command.
+- By default, the persistence context should be the home directory.

 ## CLI
 - Add support for CliArgumentType.FILE.